Licence Checker England

 Do I need a landlord licence in Hastings Borough Council?

-Our current data does not show active selective or additional licensing schemes in Hastings Borough Council.
-However, mandatory HMO licensing still applies across England to properties with 5 or more occupiers forming 2 or more households.
+Our current data does not show an active selective or additional licensing scheme in Hastings Borough Council, but proposed or consultation-stage schemes are noted and should still be checked.
+Mandatory HMO licensing still applies across England to properties with 5 or more occupiers forming 2 or more households.
 Always verify with the council as schemes can change.

 How much does a property licence cost in Hastings Borough Council?